sndrs/storage-consent/README.md

 # storage-consent

- PoC approaches to blocking data storage in the browser
+PoC approaches to blocking data storage in the browser.